-Ahn Wells makes work across the mediums of painting, works on paper and textiles.
+Ahn Wells makes work across the mediums of painting, works on paper and textiles and occasionally clay.
 She combines the traditions of craft work found in the home with the art vocabulary of minimalism and abstract art learnt during formal art study.
-With a sensitivity towards her artmaking process, her work utilises both traditional and non-traditional materials and techniques to explore ideas of repetition, order/disorder, surface manipulation and pattern formation.
+With a sensitivity towards her artmaking process, her work utilises both traditional and non-traditional art materials and techniques to explore ideas of repetition, order/disorder, surface manipulation and pattern formation.
+She is primarily concerned with process-driven and non-objective art.

 In February 2015, Ahn opened her own gallery, Gallery 139 located at 139A Beaumont St, Hamilton where she currently curates group exhibitions and represents Newcastle based artists.